iamprashantjain/house_price_prediction_tool/README.md

-# House Price Prediction Workflow
+# House Price Prediction Machine Learning Project

 ![alt text](image.png)

 check detailed information about this project and tools used in the file: `mlops_intro.ipynb`

-check detailed information about this project and tools used in the file: `mlops_intro.ipynb`

-# House Price Prediction Machine Learning Project

 This repository contains the implementation of a **House Price Prediction** machine learning model using data 99Acres from Kaggle, a leading real estate platform.
 The project encompasses the entire Machine Learning lifecycle, from cleaning to model deployment and monitoring, utilizing state-of-the-art MLOps tools for version control, pipeline orchestration, and model management.